Matt-Jones-Developer/codeboss_engineer_dashboard/README.md

 Thanks to my tutor Wesley Clements for educating me (in depth) about how reject and resolve work behind the scenes and how to use them in conjunction with async await - helped my ascii's and main menu play nicely!
 Cheers!

-Thanks to [Marc Hudson](https://github.com/marcahudson26) for demo'ing his version of the 'type to text' effect to me, which I then decided to steal and code my own version of (my code is however unique and achieved the same result differently!)
+Thanks to [Marc Hudson](https://github.com/marcahudson26) for demo'ing his version of the 'type to text' effect to me, which I then decided to cheekily borrow and code my own version of (my code is unique and achieved the same result, differently)
 Cheers fellow peer, you're a coding legend Sir!

 #